compose-generator/compose-generator/docs/docs/usage/template.md

 You can use Compose Generator to save your Docker Compose configurations for later use and to restore them.
 Use the `template save` command to save your custom configuration and load it with `template load`.

 !!! info
-    Please note, that "templates" are something different than "predefined service templates", which you can use with the [generate command](../generate).
-Thus, neither the list of predefined service templates of the [generate command](../generate) contains any templates nor the list of templates contains any predefined service templates.
+    Please note, that `templates` are something different than `predefined service templates`, which you can use with the [generate command](../generate).
+Predefined service templates are immutable and templates can be created and modified by you.

 ## Save template

-Use the `template load` command to save custom configuration templates.
+Use the `template save` command to save custom configuration templates.

 ### Usage
 === "Long form"